olivcho/git-going/README.md

 _PSA: You don't need to use your school username_

 _**Now open up your terminal! 🤠**_

 1. Follow these instructions to check if you have `git` installed on your machine and install it if you don't: https://github.com/git-guides/install-git
 2. Use `cd` to navigate to the directory that you want to store your code in.
 (I like to have a `~/Development` folder, for example)
 3. Download this code repository using `git clone git@github.com:morgansierrasnyder/git-going.git`
 4. Use `cd git-going` to navigate into the directory that now contains the repository

+**Note:** if you get an error that says, "Support for password authentication was removed on August 13, 2021", you may need to use an SSH key for authentication.
+Here are the steps for that:
+1. Create an SSH key by typing ssh-keygen into Terminal.
+I recommend saving it in the default location, `~/.ssh/id_rsa` A passphrase is optional, but recommended.
+2. Go to the directory where you saved your SSH key; `cd ~/.ssh` is the default
+3. Show the contents of your key `cat id_rsa.pub`
+4. Copy this entire string, including the "ssh-rsa" at the beginning and your email address or username at the end.
+5. Go to Github.
+In the upper right corner, click on the down arrow next to your user icon.
+Click Settings.
+Go to SSH and GPG keys.
+Click "New SSH key" and paste the contents of your public key, along with a title of your choice.
+6. You may need to wait ~5 minutes for your key to get propagated to all the servers; then you should be able to access the repositories you have access to.

 You're now ready to make new versions of this code!